Secure medicine return proposal

 Flushing medicines releases drugs into waterways because wastewater treatment facilities do not effectively remove or degrade pharmaceutical compounds.

 Throwing unused medicines away is not safe.
 Garbage cans are not secure, and our landfills and sewage treatment plants are not designed to sufficiently removed these complex chemicals.

 The FDA (Food and Drug Administration) lists medicine take-back programs as their first choice for safe disposal of unused medicines, and only suggests putting medicines in the trash if there is no drug take-back program available.
-See Disposal of Unused Medicines: What You Should Know.
+See Where and How to Dispose of Unused Medicines.

 The DEA and the EPA, as well as WA State Department of Ecology, King County Solid Waste and Seattle Public Utilities, also recommend use of medicine take-back programs as the proper disposal method for leftover and expired medicines.